DataDog/documentation/content/en/network_monitoring/devices/getting_started.md

 [Ping][13]
 : Additionally, SNMP supports enabling ping on your devices.

-## Phase 3: Additional integrations
+## Phase 3: Additional customizations (optional)

-Alongside SNMP devices, you can monitor wireless and SD-WAN environments such as metrics from wireless access points, and the health of SD-WAN tunnels and edge devices.
+### SD-WAN monitoring

-### SD-WAN
+Alongside SNMP devices, you can monitor wireless and SD-WAN (Software-Defined Wide Area Network) environments for select vendors, such as metrics from wireless access points, and the health of SD-WAN tunnels and edge devices.

-Additional SD-WAN (Software-Defined Wide Area Network) integrations for select vendors can be configured to allow monitoring of these devices.
 SD-WAN is a type of networking technology that uses software-defined networking (SDN) principles to manage and optimize the performance of wide area networks (WANs).
 It is mainly used to interconnect remote offices and data centers across different transports (MPLS, Broadband, 5G, and so on).
 SD-WAN benefits from automatic load balancing and failure detection across these transports.

 Datadog supports the following vendors for SD-WAN network monitoring:

   - [Meraki SD-WAN][15] (public beta)
   - [Cisco SD-WAN][14] (public beta)

-## Phase 4: Enrich network devices with tags
+### Enrich network devices with tags

 Once NDM is configured on your devices, you can further enrich them by adding network device tags using the following methods: